icopy-site/awesome/docs/awesome/awesome-k6.md

 - [Using k6 with TypeScript](https://medium.com/better-programming/performance-testing-in-typescript-5b5444510b83) - Why writing k6 scripts in TypeScript is a good idea and how to set up your framework.
 - [Open source load testing tool review 2020](https://k6.io/blog/comparing-best-open-source-load-testing-tools) - Detailed comparison of the most popular open source load testing tools.

+## Videos

+- [Website Performance + Load Testing with K6 (k6.io) in 5 MINUTES!](https://www.youtube.com/watch?v=brasMBAezJY) - Introductory overview of k6, showing how to create a test from a HAR file.

 ## Reference Projects

 - [k6-circleci-example](https://github.com/loadimpact/k6-circleci-example) - Running k6 load tests as part of a CircleCI build.